linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/The Value of Bank Durability- Borrowers as Bank Stakeholders.md

 <table><tr><td>Range of Ratios (R)</td><td>Frequency</td></tr><tr><td>R &lt; 0.10</td><td>6</td></tr><tr><td>0.10 ≤ R &lt; 0.20</td><td>6</td></tr><tr><td>0.20 ≤ R &lt; 0.30</td><td>6</td></tr><tr><td>0.30 ≤ R &lt; 0.40</td><td>2</td></tr><tr><td>0.40 ≤ R &lt; 0.50</td><td>8</td></tr><tr><td>0.50 ≤ R &lt; 0.60</td><td>7</td></tr><tr><td>0.60 ≤ R &lt; 0.70</td><td>2</td></tr><tr><td>0.70 ≤ R &lt; 0.80</td><td>1</td></tr><tr><td>0.80 ≤ R</td><td>15</td></tr></table>

 the median is  \$210 million.
 These data represent a minimum estimate of the extent of lending relationships with Continental Illinois since firms do not consistently report their total bank debt nor information about relationship-based services purchased from Continental Illinois that could be a factor in pricing relationship-based credit.
-The mean (median) market value of equity of client firms is\$ 1085.1 million (\$692.6 million).
+The mean (median) market value of equity of client firms is $1085.1 million ($692.6 million).
 Statistics for the leverage ratio (total long-term plus short-term debt divided by market value of equity) are reported utilizing 1983 year-end data.

-# B. Methodology
+## B. Methodology

 We calculate daily average prediction errors, APE, using market model methodology.
 The announcement date,  $t = 0$ , is Monday, July 23, 1984, the first trading day after weekend reports the FDIC would take a controlling equity interest in Continental Illinois.
 Since the events are perfectly clustered with respect to calendar time, client firms are combined in a single portfolio.
 Firms are diversified with respect to industry, however, so there is little cross-sectional dependence in securities returns, and results are similar if firms are not combined into a single portfolio.

 The adjusted (excess) returns are the difference between the arithmetic return and the conditional expected return, obtained from a least squares regression estimated over a 120 day preevent period,  $t = -347$  to  $-228$ , where the return on the CRSP equally weighted index is the explanatory variable.
 This estimation period is prior to the sale of Continental Illinois' credit card division in March 1984, the first substantive action revealing concern about the bank's capital position.
 The null hypothesis of the statistical test is that the APE for the portfolio for each subperiod equals zero.
 The test statistic is the ratio of the relevant APE to its standard deviation estimated from the time series of excess returns during the preevent period  $(-347$  to  $-228)$ .
 For multiple-day event periods, the standard error is the square root of the number of days in the window multiplied by the single-day standard error.
 The  $t$ -statistics are reported in parentheses, the proportion of returns negative in brackets (statistical significance based on the Wilcoxon signed ranks test), and median returns in braces.
 In cross-sectional regressions, relevant event window adjusted returns are used as dependent variables and explanatory variables test effects of type and size of lending arrangement, leverage, documented contemporaneous lending relations, and access to public debt markets.

-# III.
+## III.
 Empirical Results

-# A. Valuation Effects on Client Firms
+## A. Valuation Effects on Client Firms

 Empirical results for the full sample are reported in column 1 of Table II.
 The sale of the bank's credit card division, announced on  $t = -78$ , is followed by a progression of deleterious news about Continental Illinois.
 Initial rumors of difficulties are followed by reports of significant borrowings at the Federal